AFeng-x/Draw-and-Understand/README.md

   - Please download the annotations of our pre-training data and download the images from public open-source datasets.
 (Refer to the [Dataset preparation](./Data/dataset.md))

 - **Stage1: Image-Visual Prompt-Text Alignment Pre-training**
   - Download our pretrained SPHINX-v2-1k Weights from [Hugging face](https://huggingface.co/Alpha-VLLM/LLaMA2-Accessory/tree/main/finetune/mm/SPHINX/SPHINX-v2-1k)/[Baidu](https://pan.baidu.com/s/1PKCf515EGmSnSZ8teERHjQ?pwd=88z0)(提取码：88z0).
+Place the model in the "accessory/checkpoints/sphinx-v2-1k" directory.
-  - Place the model in the "accessory/checkpoints/sphinx-v2-1k" directory.
+  - Download the [ViT-H SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) and place the model in the "accessory/checkpoints/sam" directory.
   - Pre-training configuration is [vp_pretrain.yaml](./accessory/config/data/vp_pretrain.yaml).
 Please ensure that all annotations are included and update the image paths in each JSON file to reflect the paths on your machine.
   - Set the relevant model path in the run script.
   - Run `bash scripts/train_sphinx-v_pretrain_stage1.sh`.